A Smarter Robot — Eloquent JavaScript Continued

 After some googling I found a post recommending that I try to “Empty Cache and Hard Reload” in the browser.
 This finally fixed my issue and my code loaded!

-in a few places.
+In retrospect, I was running into two issues.
+First, I should have used export instead of export default in a few places.
 Second, even after I made this fix the browser's cache wasn't picking it up.
 I had to empty the cache and do a hard reload to see the code function properly.

 Concluding Thoughts